 1. Insert your dongle into an USB port.

-2. Wait for Windows Vista to detect and install the device driver software.
+2. Wait for Windows to detect and install the device driver software.

-6. Windows Vista will show you all active devices.
+5. Windows will show you all active devices.
 Select the device you want and click "Next".

-7. Now, Windows Vista asks you to set a passkey.
-You can let Windows Vista choose one for you, you can enter the passkey found in the documentation of your device or you can enter your own.
+6. Now, Windows asks you to set a passkey.
+You can let Windows choose one for you, you can enter the passkey found in the documentation of your device or you can enter your own.
 Also, you have the option of not using a passkey.
 A passkey is used to make the connection between the external device and your PC/laptop more secure.

 Select the option you prefer and click the "Next" button.